ubeda/DIRACDocs/source/AdministratorGuide/Systems/DataManagement/agents.rst

 (modified or not) requestObj or *S_ERROR* with some error message otherwise.

-The processing of request os done automatically in **RequestTask.__call__**, one doesn't have to worry about changing credentials, looping over subrequests or request finalizing -- only sub-request processing matters in all child classes.
+The processing of request os done automatically in **RequestTask.__call__**, one doesn't have to worry about changing credentials, looping over sub-requests or request finalizing -- only sub-request processing matters in all child classes.

 Let's follow the path of request processing using 'removal' request example (there is no difference for 'registration' and 'transfer' in task execution mode):